free5ty1e/primestationone/docs/usb-drive-management.md

 # Managing External USB Drives on the PrimeStation One

 The PrimeStation One serves files and Plex media from USB drives plugged into the Pi.
-This document explains **how USB drives get mounted**, and — most importantly — **how to connect a brand-new drive without rebooting the system**.
+This document explains **how USB drives get mounted**, and — most importantly — **how to connect a new drive without rebooting the system**.

 ---